tegonal/gt/README.md

 --unsecure               (optional) if set to true, the remote does not need to have GPG key(s) defined at .gget/*.asc -- default: false
 -w|--working-directory   (optional) path which gget shall use as working directory -- default: .gget

+--help     prints this help
+--version  prints the version of this script

 Examples:
 # adds the remote tegonal-scripts with url https://github.com/tegonal/scripts
 # uses the default location lib/tegonal-scripts for the files which will be pulled from this remote